mvenzke-axway/axway-open-docs/content/en/docs/apim_installation/apigw_containers/deployment_flows/axway_image_deployment/helm_deployment.md

 ### Sample customized values file

-Click [MyValuesCustomized.yaml](/samples/apimanagement/cassandra/MyValuesCustomized.yaml) to download an example of a customized `myvalues.yaml` file, including an example of how to insert the contents of a valid license file.
+Click [myvaluescustomized.yaml](/samples/apimanagement/containers/myvaluescustomized.yaml) to download an example of a customized `myvalues.yaml` file, including an example of how to insert the contents of a valid license file.

-[MyValuesCustomized.zip](/samples/apimanagement/cassandra/MyValuesCustomized.zip) - cassandra folder, Zip file.

-[myvaluescustomized.yaml](/samples/apimanagement/containers/myvaluescustomized.yaml) - containers folder, renamed file.

 ### Install API Gateway using your customized YAML file